-About 13 miles south of San Francisco, the airport is on the bay side of the peninsula in San Mateo County.
+About 13 miles south of the city, San Francisco International Airport is off U.S. Highway 101, the Bayshore Freeway, on the bay side of the peninsula in San Mateo County.
 From the airport, San Francisco’s downtown Financial District is about 40 minutes drive time in normal traffic.

 To picture the layout of San Francisco airport’s passenger terminals, think of a bolo tie (or any necktie for that matter) where the cord is a two-level roadway with departures on the upper level and arrivals on the lower level.
 The International Terminal straddles the roadway like the sliding clasp (or knot) and three domestic terminals are located on the loop that goes around the neck (in this case the roadway “loop” goes around parking garages).
-Seven concourses, called piers at this airport, radiate out from the four terminals.
-Although the terminals are close enough to each other to be walking distance, there are only two situations where they are connected post TSA security.
-One is a walkway connecting Terminal 3 with the International Terminal and the other is a post-security walkway connecting Gates 40-48 in Terminal 1 with Gates 50-59 in Terminal 2.
+Seven concourses, called piers at this airport, radiate out from the terminals.
+Construction is making it possible for passengers to make connections between terminals without exiting security.
+The only connector that is not completed is between the B gates in Terminal 1 and the C gates in Terminal 2, which is due to open in Spring 2024.

-Terminals and airlines (in order approaching terminal on roadway):
+Domestic Terminals and airlines (in order along the roadway):

-AirTrain, a free automated people mover, operates two lines around the airport, both of which connect all terminals, the terminal parking garages and the BART station.
+AirTrain, a free automated people mover, operates two lines around the airport, both of which connect all terminals, the terminal parking garages, the Bay Area Rapid Transit (BART) station and the Grand Hyatt at SFO hotel.
 The Red Line travels clockwise through the terminal area.
 The Blue line travels counter-clockwise and also serves the Rental Car Center.
 Trains operate about every 4 minutes.
-To reach the AirTrain stations from terminals 1, 2 and 3, take the elevator or escalator to Mezzanine-Level 3 and cross the passenger skybridge and from the International Terminal take the elevator or escalator to Level 4.
+To reach the AirTrain stations from terminals 1, 2 and 3, take an elevator or escalator to Mezzanine-Level 3 and cross the passenger skybridge and from the International Terminal take an elevator or escalator to Level 4.
 Passengers must exit the TSA secure area to use AirTrain.

-United Airlines domestic flights arrive and depart at gates 60-90 in Terminal 3 and international flights use gates G91-G102 in the International Terminal.
-Passengers can connect to other gates within Terminal 3 and the International Terminal without exiting the TSA secure area.
-Connections to any other terminal require exiting the secure area to either walk or use the AirTrain.
+United Airlines domestic flights arrive and depart SFO at gates E1-E13 and F1-F22 in Terminal 3 and some use the D gates in Terminal 2.
+United’s international flights use gates G1-G14 in the International Terminal.
+Passengers can connect to all United gates without exiting the TSA secure area.
+There are also post-security connectors beyond the International Terminal to Terminal 1 and from Terminal 3 to Terminal 2.
+(A connector between terminals 1 and 2 is under construction.)

-The heartbeat of the Bay Area, San Francisco is America’s uniquely cosmopolitan city.
-Home to the iconic Golden Gate Bridge, cable cars, Fisherman’s Wharf, Alcatraz, the city is also famous for its neighborhoods, including the eclectic Castro and historic Chinatown and Mission District as well as the gleaming structures being built by booming tech industries.
+The heart of the Bay Area, San Francisco is America’s uniquely cosmopolitan city.
+Home to the iconic Golden Gate Bridge, cable cars, Fisherman’s Wharf an, Alcatraz, the city is also famous for its neighborhoods, including the eclectic Castro and North Beach and historic Chinatown and Mission District as well as the gleaming structures being built by booming tech industries.